rob-murray/mr-correcter/README.md

 In order to use this code you will have to checkout this repo and change the Twitter API credentials used.

 1. `bundle install`.
-2. Edit `Rakefile` and amend Twitter API credentials, spelling mistakes to be corrected, etc. See `lib/mr-correcter/configuration.rb` for full details.
+2. Create and edit `config.yml` (see `config.example.yml` for details) or amend the configuration block in `Rakefile`.
+Alter parameters and add Twitter API credentials.
+Also edit corrections if necessary.
+3. Ready to go.

 ### Usage

 #### Run

-To run **mr-correcter**, after editing any configuration, just run the rake task, sit back and enjoy mayhem.
+To run **mr-correcter**, after editing any configuration, just run the rake task then sit back and enjoy mayhem.

 ```bash
 $ rake run